-Staying on-track and maintaining a graduation date is important, especially to help avoid incurring unnecessary financial debt.
+Staying on track and maintaining a graduation date is important, especially to help avoid incurring unnecessary financial debt.
 Not planning appropriately or withdrawing from any course (especially a prerequisite requirement) could result in extra time at the university, which results in additional charges and payments and potentially more student loans that students will need to repay.

 Additionally, taking classes that don't meet degree requirements can/will cause graduation delays.
 Financial aid cannot be used to pay for classes that do not count toward degree requirements (i.e., an "unused" course).
-In the event students remain registered for an unused course during the term, their net tuition expense could be higher, resulting in a balance on their invoice.
+In the event students remain registered for an unused course during the semester, their net tuition expense could be higher, resulting in a balance on their invoice.

 Students should also familiarize themselves with the Repeat of Courses Policy and Full-time Status requirements.